(This caricature faq list is in no particular order, mostly fun at the top, more relevant towards number 1, enjoy!)

 No, I'm self taught, when I was in high school we took a family trip to Disney and I watched an artist in the Contemporary Hotel doing them.
-When I got home I practiced from record covers and magazines, then made up some samples, got a spot at a flea market, then a small amusement park, now I just do parties.
+When I got home I practiced from record covers and magazines, then made up some samples, got a spot at a flea market, then at Advertureland Amusement Park on Rt.
+110 (around 1978/79), now I just get booked at parties.

 Of course, this is kind of a funny question, the answer is always yes.
 I could be drawing at an office party and someone will ask if I draw at birthday parties or vice-versa.
 Usually I'll be drawing at a first birthday, when I'm done with the kids and the adults start coming over, someone will ask if I do adult parties.
-The adults can't wait to get done and usually act like bigger kids than the kids do.
+During just about every communion, bar mitzvah, first birthday and baptism, the adults can't wait to get done and usually act like bigger kids than the kids do.

 15. Did you get to eat anything?

 I usually eat before or after a party, I don't expect to eat at the party.
-Sometimes at longer parties when no one is coming over to me because they're all eating, I'll grab something quick at the buffet or the host will tell me make sure you get something.
-The funny thing is that sometimes when I'm booked for a five hour wedding or bar mitzvah I'll usually be drawing and get a tap on my shoulder by a waitress or waiter asking what I'd like for dinner.
+Usually at longer parties when no one is coming over to me because they're all eating, I'll grab something quick at the buffet or the host will tell me make sure you get something.
+The funny thing is that sometimes when I'm booked for a five hour wedding or bar mitzvah (I get a dinner along with the photographers, dj's, etc.) I'll usually be drawing and get a tap on my shoulder by a waitress or waiter asking what I'd like for dinner.
 They'll give me the options and I'll pick something, I'll also ask them to let me know when it's ready.
 About half the time they never come back to tell me when it's out or where it is, so I never stop to eat.

 14. Do you do caricatures full time, is it a hobby?

 No, it's more than a hobby, caricatures are pretty much a weekend thing for me, my fun weekend job that I've been doing since 1978.
-I work full-time during the week as a graphic designer, so I look foward to the weekends, having fun with people.
+I've always worked full-time during the week as a graphic designer, but switched to being a school bus driver over the past few years, so I look foward to the weekends, having fun with people.

 13. Is it the same price for color or black and white caricatures?